Antony-me/news-app/README.md

 ##### Setup Instructions and Installation
 - Clone the repository to a directory in you computer.
 Link to repo https://github.com/Antony-me/news-app
 - Open terminal command line then navigate to the directory.
+- Run chmod a+x start.sh
-- Using python3 run the run.py file.
+- ./start.sh to run the app

 ## Interactive Input
 It has a search button